opentoonz/opentoonz_docs/source/applying_special_fx.rst

 .. tip:: **To access the FX schematic:**

-    Click the schematic toggle button ( |Toonz71_382| ) in the bottom bar of the schematic window until the title bar displays FX Schematic.
+    Click the schematic toggle button (|schematic|) in the bottom bar of the schematic window until the title bar displays FX Schematic.